 AEMO provides weekly aggregated settlements data for ancillary service payments in each interconnected region.
-Using the average costs in each region over the preceding 52 weeks of currently available NEM ancillary services data as a basis for 2024-25, the estimates cost of ancillary services is shown in Table 4.8.
+Using the average costs in Queensland over the preceding 52 weeks (as at 3 May 2024) of available NEM ancillary services data as a basis for 2024-25, the estimated cost of ancillary services is shown in Table 4.8.